google/timesketch/docs/Users-Guide.md

 A story is a place where you can capture the narrative of your technical investigation and add detail to your story with raw timeline data.
 The editor lets you to write and capture the story behind your investigation and at the same time enable you to share detailed findings without spending hours writing reports.

-you can add events from previously saved searches.
+You can add events from previously saved searches.
 Just hit enter to start a new paragraph and choose the saved search from the dropdown menu.

 See [Medium article](https://medium.com/timesketch/timesketch-2016-7-db3083e78156)

+You can add saved views, aggregations and text in markdown format to a story.

+Some analyzers automatically generate stories to either highlight possible events of interest or to document their runtime.

 ## Demo